In Search of Adventure: Contents and plot summary

 In Search of Adventure is a collection of parts of the first nine B-series D&D Basic Set modules, with a frame provided to fit the adventures into the Grand Duchy of Karameikos, the first country treated in the D&D Gazetteer game supplement series.
 The modules B1–B9 include: B1 In Search of the Unknown, B2 The Keep on the Borderlands, B3 Palace of the Silver Princess, B4 The Lost City, B5 Horror on the Hill, B6 The Veiled Society, B7 Rahasia, B8 Journey to the Rock, and B9 Castle Caldwell and Beyond.

 The adventures in In Search of Adventure can be strung together in one of three new overarching plots using an adventure flow chart, depending on where the players head off from their starting point in the town of Threshold.

-While most of the adventures in this compilation are complete, many of them were modified into a continuous campaign set in the Grand Duchy of Karameikos on the world of Mystara.
+While most of the adventures in this compilation are complete, many of them were modified to fit as part of a full adventure campaign set in the Grand Duchy of Karameikos on the world of Mystara.
 Other major modifications include: